MineKing9534/DiscordToolKit/Readme.md

     }
 }
 ```
-As always with modals, a menu that might open a modal has to use a defer mode other than `DeferMode.ALWAYS` (which is the default).
+As always with modals, a menu that might open a modal has to use a defer mode other than `DeferMode.ALWAYS`.

 If you want to use a modal button with multiple inputs, you can combine multiple text inputs to a single modal component:
 ```kt